The prime rib, or standing rib roast, is a fine American Christmas or special occasion menu item, because the prime rib roast is spectacularly tasty.

 Eek.
 Put it back in, you don’t have a choice.
 Try to place the thermometer in a better spot.

 Flash the prime rib roast in Au Jus.
-Like, make a big batch in a big pan, bring it to boil, and flash it five seconds per side.
+Like, make a big batch in a big pan, bring it to and then back down to a simmer only, and flash it five seconds per side.

 There are restaurants that do this intentionally and the roast taste pretty dang good.
-I don’t like it because it boils away the crust I worked hard at getting.
+I don’t like it because it can float away the crust I worked hard at getting.
 But it does work.

 This is the worst and happened to me when the probe on the thermometer I was using went bad.
 The person who liked the done cuts will be happy.
 Have a backup ham on the side.
 Add lots of rum to the eggnog.